 The prohibition of whole blood is practically meaningless, because whole blood is almost never transfused.
 The position can be summarized by the following diagram:

 We will break down each of these components in some detail below as well as look at various medical procedures and blood transfusions currently approved by the Watchtower for Jehovah’s Witnesses.

 The red cell is by far the largest component of blood, comprising about 45% of its volume.
 A red cell is a tiny doughnut shaped bag of hemoglobin as shown here.
 It has no nucleus and serves to transport hemoglobin throughout the body.
 The membrane accounts for only 1% of the total weight of the red cell.1

 Hemoglobin (Approved): Hemoglobin is the essential protein responsible for the transport of oxygen and carbon dioxide and is the major component of blood.
-This Hemoglobin accounts for about 96% of the weight of a red cell.
+This Hemoglobin accounts for about 1/3 of the volume of a red cell.
 Its approval for use by the Watchtower back in 2000 was startling to long-time observers and most Jehovah’s Witnesses alike.
 At present Hemoglobin based blood products like Hemopure remain in the research and development stage in most countries (except South Africa), although there are plenty of documented cases of Jehovah’s Witnesses using these products – at times on an emergency compassionate use basis.